How does Rest Less make money

 5. Switzerland

-Switzerland is listed as the fifth safest country in the world, 13th happiest country, and is also one of the wealthiest – with a high quality of life and a low crime rate.
-Switzerland’s long-standing neutrality is key in keeping the country safe.
+Switzerland is listed as the world’s fifth-safest country, the 13th-happiest, and is also one of the wealthiest, with a high quality of life and a low crime rate.
+Switzerland’s long-standing neutrality is key to keeping the country safe.

 The Swiss canton of Zug (pictured) is one of the country’s safest regions.
 With this reassurance and the lure of Zug’s speciality cherry torte, Zuger Kirschtorte, why not plan a trip here?